hank-ehly/get-native.com/docs/pages/08_authentication.md

 Before responding to the client, the server updates the expiration date of the JWT so that login-time is prolonged.
 It then returns the updated JWT in the `GN-Auth-Token` header.

-※ The default expiration time of the JWT is 1 week from time of creation.
+※ The default expiration time of the JWT is 1 hour from time of creation.

 Here is a diagram (taken from the Auth0 website) showing the JWT authentication flow.